syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Dropdown List with int type

-You can use DropDownListFieldSettings with int type by using TValue property.
+You can use DropDownListFieldSettings with TValue as int type demonstrated in the following code.

 {% highlight cshtml %}